vuejs/test-utils-docs/src/guide/async-suspense.md

   // some component that makes a HTTP called in `created` using `axios` const wrapper = mount(AxiosComponent)

-  await flushPromses() // axios promise is resolved immediately!
+  await flushPromises() // axios promise is resolved immediately!

   // assertions!
 })